scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

    new story and trying to explain the flavours is so much fun.
 This is by far my favourite whiskey of the entire course.
 3. [Connemara 22 yrs][connemara-22yr] - Another really complex whiskey with the flavour going all over the map.
-It was very peaty, but behind the smokiness was many other flavours hiding in the woodwork (another zing).
+It was very peaty, but behind the smokiness was many other flavours hiding in the woodwork (zing!).
 At the price point it'll be something I pick up for a special occasion.
 Nah, I'll probably get a bottle soon enough.

 The first two were so good that I bought both of them the next day.